 COA 213 History of Film (3.0); 3 cr.
-Overview of history of motion pictures and their artistic, technological, industrial development. and Includes an introduction to maior film including their movements. formation. development, aesthetic and thematic qualities, and to leading film artists.
+Overview of history of motion pictures and their artistic, technological, and industrial development.
+Includes an introduction to major film movements, including their formation, development, aesthetic and thematic qualities, and to leading film artists.